awsdocs/iam-user-guide/doc_source/list_cloudwatchapplicationinsights.md

 ## Resources Defined by CloudWatch Application Insights<a name="cloudwatchapplicationinsights-resources-for-iam-policies"></a>

-CloudWatch Application Insights has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+CloudWatch Application Insights does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to CloudWatch Application Insights, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for CloudWatch Application Insights<a name="cloudwatchapplicationinsights-policy-keys"></a>